 Taxi: The Taxi Program is composed of primarily customer focused improvements, such as new taxi toplights, increased number of taxi stands, and bicycle racks for taxis.
-Although currently under development, these capital needs were informed by a forthcoming Taxi Strategy
+Although currently under development, these capital needs were informed by a forthcoming Taxi Strategy and landscaping along arterial and commercial corridors, specific locations in neighborhoods, and surrounding schools.

-Traffic Calming: The Traffic Calming Program includes road diets, narrowing travel lanes, speed humps, signage, and landscaping along arterial and commercial corridors, specific locations in neighborhoods, and surrounding schools.
+Traffic Calming: The Traffic Calming Program includes road diets, narrowing travel lanes, speed humps, signage, arterial and commercial corridors, specific locations in